clem9281/Sprint-Challenge-React-Wars/Answers.md

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

     A class/stateful component has state, while a functional component does not.
 A functional component is primarily visual.
 It is still a reusable component, it just does not have it's own state.
 The state of the application is stored in a class component, and then passed to a functional component through props.
+Class components also have access to lifecycle methods like componentDidMount.

 1. Describe state.